-EPA removes thousands of contaminated fishes in Donna Lake
+EPA removes thousands of contaminated fishes in Donna lake

-Crews with the Environmental Protection Agency are removing contaminated fishes from the Donna Lake.
+Crews with the Environmental Protection Agency are removing contaminated fish from the Donna Lake.

 Since the removal started, crews have gotten 50,000 fish contaminated with the cancer-causing chemical PCB.